 2.1.
 Clay minerals

-The starting clay minerals used for the adsorption of Salmonella were two minerals coming from smectite group with different crystallochemical characteristics, i.e. a Mg-rich smectite (trioctahedral) as saponite from the Madrid basin (Spain) and an Al-rich smectite (dioctahedral) as montmorillonite from Wyoming deposits (USA).
-In addition, two fibrous phyllosilicates as sepiolite and palygorskite were also chosen from Madrid basin (Spain).
-All samples were selected from a large number of clays according to criteria of degree of purity.
+The starting clay minerals used for the adsorption of Salmonella were two minerals coming from the smectite group with different crystallochemical characteristics, i.e. a Mg-rich smectite (trioctahedral) like saponite from the Madrid basin (Spain) and an Al-rich smectite (dioctahedral) like montmorillonite from Wyoming deposits (USA).
+In addition, two fibrous phyllosilicates as sepiolite and palygorskite were also taken from Madrid basin (Spain).
+All samples were selected from a large number of clays according to the criteria of degree of purity.

 PCHs were synthesized following the procedure described by Cecilia et al. [36].
-As preliminary step, the four phyllosilicates previously indicated were treated with NaCl solutions (1N) to obtain the homoionic clays.
+As a preliminary step, the four phyllosilicates previously indicated were treated with NaCl solutions (1N) to obtain the homoionic clays.
 Then, the samples were centrifuged and dried.
 In the next step, 2.5 g of the homoionic clay were treated with 9 g of cetyltrimethylammonium bromide (CTMABr) (Aldrich) in 100 ml of pure 1-propanol (anhydrous, 99.9% VWR) for 3 days.
 Along this time, Na+ is changed by a bulkier cation such ah CTMA+.
-Then, the obtained solid was filtered and washed distilled water until neutral pH was obtained.
-In the following step, the solid was re-dissolved with 250 ml of H2O for 24 h.
-After this time, a solution of 0.88 g of hexadecylamine (Aldrich), used as co-surfactant, in 25 ml of 1-propanol solution was added and stirred for 24 h.
+Then, the obtained solid was filtered and washed in distilled water until neutral pH was obtained.
+In the following step, the solid was re-dissolved with 250 ml of H2O for 24 hours.
+After this time, a solution of 0.88 g of hexadecylamine (Aldrich), used as co-surfactant, in 25 ml of 1-propanol solution was added and stirred for 24 hours.
 Finally, the PCHs were prepared by the addition of a silicon source tetraethylorthosilicate (TEOS) diluted in 1-propanol (50/50) (v/v), adding 13.4 mL of TEOS.
 After that, the suspension was stirred at room temperature for 3 days.
 Finally, the obtained gel was filtered, washed with H2O and dried at 80 °C overnight.
-In order to remove the organic matter, PCHs were calcined at 550 °C for 6 h, using a rate of 1 °C min-1.
+In order to remove the organic matter, PCHs were calcined at 550 °C for 6 hours, using a rate of 1 °C min-1.

 2.2.
 Characterization of the adsorbents

 Powder XRD patterns were obtained by using a PANalytical X'Pert PRO diffractometer, over a 2θ range with Bragg–Brentano geometry using the Cu Kα (1.5406 Å) radiation and a germanium monochromator.
-The overall measurement time was 33 min per pattern to have very good statistics over the 2θ range of 2-65 ° with 0.017 ° step size.
+The overall measurement time was 33 minutes per pattern to have very good statistics over the 2θ range of 2-65 ° with 0.017 ° step size.

 The shape and size of particles from the starting samples and the materials obtained were examined by scanning electron microscope (SEM) using a JEOL SM-6490 LV combined with X-ray energy dispersive spectroscopy (EDX).
 The samples for SEM observation were previously gold-sputtered (10 nm thick) in order to avoid charging of the surface.